smuuf/jquery-idlecat/README.md

 ##### interval
   - Default: `20`
-  - Number of seconds to wait between two scans of user activity.
+  - *Number of seconds* to wait between two scans of user activity.

 ##### release
   - Default: `360`
   - *Number of seconds* to hold the activity from the moment of knowing there was not any activity.

-##### interval
-  - Default: `20`
-  - *Number of seconds* to wait between two scans of user activity.

 ##### state
   - Default: `active`